Vectors

 oh

-The element of a matrix can be received so:
+The matrix unit can be received so:

 (matrix elt x y)